JohnSnowLabs/johnsnowlabs/docs/_posts/Meryem1425/2024-07-02-city_matcher_en.md

 This model extracts cities in clinical notes using rule-based TextMatcherInternal annotator.

-Note: Please use this model with caution when extracting city names from documents, as it may lead to overlapping with other entities due to its specific focus on city names.
-It's important to note that overlapping with person names is quite common, given the inherent nature of city names.
-Therefore, careful interpretation and validation of the extracted entities may be necessary to ensure accuracy.
+Note: It is important to note that due to the nature of city names, it is quite common for them to be confused with personal names.
+Therefore, careful interpretation and verification of extracted entities may be required to ensure accuracy.

 ## Predicted Entities